mikojnacki/ego2/README.md

 ## How to run

-Open a terminal in a working directory.
+Open a terminal in the correct directory.

 Install required packages `$ pip install -r requirements.txt` if necessary.